marmelab/react-admin/docs/Theming.md

 });
 ```

-The `muiTheme` object contains the following keys:
+The `myTheme` object contains the following keys:

 * `breakpoints`
 * `direction`